hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

-for fq in ~/chipseq_workshop/raw_data/*.fastq.gz do echo "running analysis on $fq" sh chipseq_automating.sh $fq done
+for fq in ~/chipseq_workshop/raw_data/*.fastq.gz do echo "running analysis on $fq" sh chipseq_analysis_on_input_file.sh $fq done
 ```

-**But we don't want to run the analysis on these 8 samples one after the other!** We want to run them "in parallel" as 8 separate jobs.
+**But, we don't want to run the analysis on these 8 samples one after the other,** we want to run them "in parallel" as 8 separate jobs!

 > **Note:** If you create and run the above script, or something similar to it, i.e. with SLURM directives at the top, you should give the script name `.run` or `.slurm` as the extension.
 This will make it obvious that it is meant to submit jobs to the SLURM scheduler.
+>

-To the run the above script, you would have used the following command: `sbatch chipseq_analysis_on_allfiles.slurm`.
+> To the run the above script, you would have used the following command: `sbatch chipseq_analysis_on_allfiles.slurm`.

 ## Submitting jobs **in parallel** to the SLURM scheduler

 Parallelization will save you a lot of time with real (large) datasets.
 To parallelize our analysis, we will still need to write a second script that will call the original script we just wrote.
-We will still use a `for` loop, but we will be creating a regular shell script and we will be specifying the SLURM directives a little differently.
+We will still use a `for` loop, but we will be creating a regular shell script and we will be specifying the SLURM directives a little differently as input to the `for` loop.

 Use `vim` to start a new shell script called `chipseq_run_allfiles.sh`: